Skip to content

 ROS2 allows many publishers to the same topic with different types and QoS settings.
 Minot assumes a simple environment, where a topic is always published by one publisher with one QoS.
 While multiple publishers work with Minot, it itself only uses a single publisher with one QoS, which still works for common multi-publisher systems like TF.

-Now we got everything we need to implement the ros2 bag play command within Minot.
+We now got everything to implement the ros2 bag play command within Minot as an example.

 ros2 bag play ./bagfile